JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-The message returns a value based on the *fOperation* parameter.
+The method returns a value based on the *fOperation* parameter.

 | Return code  | Description |
 | ------------ | ----------- |